dpsciarr/Backer-V2/README.md

 ### Updates from V1:
 - Database migration from MySQL to SQLite
 - More structured codebase than V1
-   - Easier to scale and add functionality
+   - Easier to add/change functionality

 ## Description of Backup Procedures: